Dilum-IR/WetherAppWithAPI/README.md

 # Wether_App_With_API
-This app develop to use java language & tommoro.io wether API. that tommoro.io API's always update it's details.
+This app develop to use java language & tommoro.io wether API.<br>
+that tommoro.io API's always update it's details.<br>
-Realtime Wether request to used this API.
+Realtime Wether request to used this API.<br>
-Search to can be use lat,lon or location name.
+Search to can be use lat,lon or location name.<br>
-Any Location Wether can be see this APP
+Any Location Wether can be see this APP.<br>
-Include API is free version.
+Include API is free version.<br>